Unfinished creative work: Classical music

 Some works, deemed complete by the composer, are nonetheless augmented for non-musical reasons.
 In May 2000 composer Colin Matthews premiered his "completion" of Gustav Holst's The Planets, whereby he composed a new movement for the ninth planet Pluto, giving it the name "Pluto, The Renewer".
 When Holst had written the original piece Pluto had not been discovered, and this addition therefore updated the suite to represent all known planets of the Solar System (Earth was never included), 82 years after it was originally performed.
 In August 2006 Pluto was officially demoted to a dwarf planet, meaning that Holst's original work now more accurately represents the Solar System.

 Some very famous 20th century operas have been left incomplete at their composers' deaths.
 Giacomo Puccini left the finale of Turandot unfinished and the missing music had to be provided by Franco Alfano for the premiere in 1926.
 Recently, Luciano Berio composed an alternative ending.
-Alban Berg had only finished the first two acts of his opera Lulu at the time of his death in 1935.
-Due to objections from his widow, it was not until 1979 that a full version was performed, with music for the final act devised by Friedrich Cerha using Berg's sketches.
+Alban Berg had not yet finished orchestrating the third and final act of his opera Lulu at the time of his death in 1935.
+Due to objections from his widow, it was not until 1979 that a full version was performed, with the orchestration for Act 3 being completed by Friedrich Cerha using Berg's sketches.

 Other musical works which are unfinished but performable, are simply given in their incomplete state.
 Schubert's symphony is the most famous, but Anton Bruckner's Ninth Symphony is performed without a finale, and in Karl Amadeus Hartmann's Gesangsszene, the final words of Jean Giraudoux's text, left unset at the composer's death, are simply spoken by the soloist.

 Some other well-known examples of unfinished works completed by other hands include: